 Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-Vestle is FCA Authorised (U.K.), while VT Markets is ASIC Authorised (Australia).
-Both do not have IIROC Authorised (Canada), SFC Authorised (Hong Kong), CBI Authorised (Ireland), FSA Authorised (Japan), MAS Authorised (Singapore), FMA Authorised (New Zealand), FINMA Authorised (Switzerland) and CFTC Registered (USA)
+VT Markets is ASIC Authorised (Australia), while Vestle is FCA Authorised (U.K.)., neither have IIROC Authorised (Canada), SFC Authorised (Hong Kong), CBI Authorised (Ireland), FSA Authorised (Japan), MAS Authorised (Singapore), FMA Authorised (New Zealand), FINMA Authorised (Switzerland) and CFTC Registered (USA)

 What tier-2 jurisdictions is each broker regulated in?
 What about tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, Vestle is CySEC Authorised (Cyprus), while VT Markets is none of these.
-Both do not have CBRC Authorised (China), NSE Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
-When comparing tier-3 licenses Vestle is FSC Authorised (British Virgin Islands), while VT Markets is none of these.
-Both do not have SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu).
+As far as tier-2 licenses go, VT Markets is none, while Vestle is CySEC Authorised (Cyprus)., neither have CBRC Authorised (China), SEBI Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
+When comparing tier-3 licenses VT Markets is none, while Vestle is FSC Authorised (British Virgin Islands)., neither have SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

-For trading platforms VT Markets supports a Desktop Platform (Windows) and ZuluTrade, whereas Vestle supports a Proprietary Platform.
-Both do not have cTrader and DupliTrade
+For trading platforms VT Markets supports a Desktop Platform (Windows) and ZuluTrade, whereas Vestle supports a Proprietary Platform., neither have cTrader and DupliTrade

 Does VT Markets offer MetaTrader?
 Does Vestle offer MetaTrader?